icaropires/vandor-rename/README.md

 by Professor Vandor every week?
 So am I!
 We can't change the format he likes but we can automate the renaming!
 This is what this project is about.

+## Features

+* Support for renaming exercises already renamed and in short form
+* Validation on params to avoid user mistakes
+* Visualization of operations performed
+* Visualization of files that will be ignored
+* Support auto capitalize type on filename
+* Check if name conflicts will happen during the renaming
+* Confirmation before apply the changes

 ## The Pattern

 Vandor requests that all the the files should be in the following format: